JohT/code-graph-analysis-pipeline/README.md

 [CYPHER.md](./cypher/CYPHER.md) lists all Cypher queries of this repository including their first comment line as a description.
 It can be generated as described in [Generate Cypher Reference](./COMMANDS.md#update-cypher-reference).
 > [Cypher](https://neo4j.com/docs/getting-started/cypher-intro) is Neo4j’s graph query language that lets you retrieve data from the graph.

+## ⚙️ Environment Variable Reference

+[ENVIRONMENT_VARIABLES.md](./scripts/ENVIRONMENT_VARIABLES.md) contains all environment variables that are supported by the scripts including default values and description.
+It can be generated as described in [Generate Environment Variable Reference](./COMMANDS.md#generate-environment-variable-reference).

 ## 🤔 Questions & Answers

 - How can i run an analysis locally?